 It’s impossible to imagine our lives without our now teenage girl and I’m so thankful that we didn’t ignore the promptings.

-To have missed out on the deep love we all have for one other and the lifelong blessing of being Marina’s parents is something I truly don’t want to imagine.
+To have missed out on the deep love we all have for one other and the lifelong blessing of being Marina’s parents is something I don’t want to imagine.
 God, thank you for moving us along on our journey to get her, even when the fear crept in.

-We certainly never dreamed that we’d be called on this journey once again.
+We certainly never dreamed we’d be called on this journey once again.
 But here we are, twelve years later, in love with a precious girl in a far-away country, a tender soul who wants nothing more than a mom and a dad, a family and a home to call her very own.

 I’ve learned to listen for His voice, and I remember this familiar feeling and I know that God is, as always, guiding and directing us.